 I take great pride in being expelled from 4 schools.
 It has character.
 (A friend of mine in college said she thought I should try to get listed in Guinness Book Of World Records for being up to 3.)
 It's unfortunate though that expulsions #2 and 3 didn't come sooner, since it would have been hard to find schools that were any worse.

 How does the Great Royal Tim spend his scarce leisure time?
-I have traveled - by car or on foot - to 44 U.S. states, the District of Columbia, Canada, and Mexico.
+Throughout my life, I have traveled - by car or on foot - to 45 U.S. states, the District of Columbia, Canada, and Mexico.
 My 1986 vacation to Philadelphia and Washington, DC, was among the more memorable vacation trips, because my mortal nature forced us to stop the family car near a road in Ohio called Tater Ridge Road for me to drain the main vein.
 I also hijacked the car to Delaware and bumped my noggin on an ill-placed monument near the U.S. Capitol.

 But in late 1986, I began 8th grade at St. Joe's, and the ensuing confrontations with the school's right-wing dictatorship are henceforth chronicled.